Riki McManus: Rated, Purple Rain

 Bruce Lithimane: Échappé, Postman Blues

-Episode #8 - Creative director and cinematographer from Iowa and a film buff, Bruce Lithimane presents at Fourwind headquarters. Échappé was his choice for the short.
-It stars Olesya Senchenko and was directed by Allison Mattox.
+For the first film of the event, Bruce presented the 2018 short Échappé, which stars Olesya Senchenko and was directed by Allison Mattox.
 Bruce was Second Assistant Camera and Steadicam Operator for the short which is a visually incredible Russian ballet story.
-Bruce takes us through the struggle with a camera rig and dance with ballerinas.
-Next he took us through the Japanese mixed genre feature film, Postman Blues.
-It is a funny and sometimes disturbing flick that Bruce wants to rewrite into a modern Brooklyn based adaptation.
+In the episode, he takes us through the struggle with a camera rig and dance with ballerinas.
+For this film, we had Japanese alcohol, whiskey and beer.

 Credits: